iamnasirudeen/express-redis-limit-req/README.md

 # Express Redis Rate Limit

-Basic rate-limiting middleware for Express.
+Basic rate-limiting middleware for Express using Redis.
 Use to limit repeated requests to public APIs and/or endpoints.

 # Installation